-In some (single node) installations the limit for allowed open files needs to be increased for Business Hub to function properly.
+In single node installations the limit for allowed open files needs to be increased on the host VM for Business Hub to function properly.

 We recommend to increase the limit by running the following command on the host VM.

 '''

 sudo sysctl fs.inotify.max_user_instances=8192

 '''